tayler-id/ai-agent-fresh/.clinerules/default-rules.md

     *   The specific outputs/logs Cline needs from the user to verify the test (e.g., "server console logs for LVM search," "LLM's response in the UI").
 2.  **Iterative Test Execution:** Cline SHOULD request the user to perform one test case (or a small group of related test cases) at a time.
 3.  **Explicit Request for Results:** After the user performs the action, Cline MUST explicitly ask for all necessary outputs/logs for that specific test case using `ask_followup_question`.
+4.  **Comprehensive Data Capture for Complex Tests:** When extensive logs or conversation transcripts are expected from user-led testing, Cline SHOULD, if feasible for the user, suggest methods for capturing this data comprehensively (e.g., saving terminal output to a file, copying full conversation text).
+Cline should then be prepared to process this data if provided, potentially by asking the user to write it to a file that Cline can then read to facilitate easier review.
-4.  **Confirmation of Understanding:** If the user's response is ambiguous or doesn't provide all requested information (e.g., "tell me," "you run it"), Cline MUST clarify what actions are needed from the user and what specific information is required, referencing the test plan.
+5.  **Confirmation of Understanding:** If the user's response is ambiguous or doesn't provide all requested information (e.g., "tell me," "you run it"), Cline MUST clarify what actions are needed from the user and what specific information is required, referencing the test plan.
 Avoid proceeding if the necessary test data is not yet provided.
-5.  **Analysis and Iteration:** Cline will analyze the provided results.
+6.  **Analysis and Iteration:** Cline will analyze the provided results.
 If a test fails or shows unexpected behavior, Cline will diagnose and propose fixes before re-requesting a test.

 ## Cline's Interaction
 -   Cline can execute the command to *start* the agent (e.g., `node src/agent.js`).